• Level of education

 Description

-This course covers the essential notions for understanding the upstream part of the nuclear power cycle and sheds light on the position of nuclear energy in the current energy mix.
-The concepts covered range from the extraction/concentration of uranium in conventional and non-conventional mines to the fabrication of nuclear fuel, with a focus on conversion and isotopic enrichment techniques.
+This teaching unit covers the concepts essential to understanding the upstream part of the nuclear fuel cycle and sheds light on the position of nuclear energy in the current energy mix.
+The concepts covered range from uranium extraction/concentration in conventional and unconventional mines to nuclear fuel fabrication, including isotopic conversion and enrichment techniques.

 Read more